 Time Frame

-Once the committee approves the proposal, the student has a maximum of three months to compete and return the comp exam to the chair and committee members for evaluation.
+Once the committee approves the proposal, the student has a maximum of three months to complete and return the comp exam to the chair and committee members for evaluation.
 Under extraordinary extenuating circumstances there may be the opportunity for an extension.
 The request for extension must be in writing to the chair with a copy to the PhD Program Director.
 Only one extension will be allowed, with the length to be determined by the guidance committee chair and PhD Program Director.
 If there is an extensive gap between proposal approval and exam completion, the chair may require an update to the literature in the proposal.

 Note: Comprehensive examinations must be completed and approved by the guidance committee by the end of the student’s fifth year.
 If the student has not successfully completed and passed the exam by that time, the student will be required to meet with their chair and the PhD Program Director to discuss next steps.